pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 [![Scrolling effect][scrolling1]][scrolling1]

-For now we also see that enemies moves and shot out of the camera: they  never get recycled after their role is done.
+Not bad, but we can see that enemies moves and shoot out of the camera, before they spawn and after missing he player.
+They  never get recycled after their role is done.

 But first thing first, infinite backgrounds.